jonbro/tdm-manual/README.md

 ### Parameter Lock[](https://jonbro.github.io/tdm-guide/#parameter-lock)

 While in step mode, hold down a lit step and move a knob to store a parameter lock for that step.
-There are 128*16 parameter locks available.
+There are 128\*16 parameter locks available.

+While in playback, holding down record and moving a knob will store parameter locks for playing steps as it passes.

 ### Edit Page[](https://jonbro.github.io/tdm-guide/#edit-page)